 Can they really be clean enough?

-Ok, this was the biggest question for me when I started looking at starting with cloth pads.
-For
+Ok, this was the biggest question for me when I started looking at cloth pads.
+For beginners, this is usually the first question that pops up.

 Our disposable pads are commonly referred to as “sanitary napkins” and many (like me) believe them to be sterile/sanitized (like hand sanitizer).
 They come in plastic packaging and almost feel medical.
 And because they are so bright white I often thought they were more sanitary then cloth.
 If you are thinking the same thing I was right there with you.

-But here is the thing, those individually wraped packages?
-They are not sterile, they are certianly not sealed (think about how you get gauze from the hospital what does that package look like?).
+But here is the thing, those individually wrapped packages?
+They are not sterile, they are certainly not sealed (think about how you get gauze from the hospital what does that package look like?).

 What I’m trying to get at here is that your cloth pads